16 tricks for cheaper train fares

 Book in advance

 An old tip, but still the best.
-Train companies generally release tickets 12 weeks in advance, though I’ve noticed a few (Transpennine for example) are releasing cheaper fares earlier.
+Train companies generally release tickets 12 weeks in advance, and this is when they’ll be cheapest.

-As much as I hate Trainline, it does have a useful alert system where you can get email notifications for when advanced tickets are on sale.
+As much as I hate Trainline (you’ll pay a fee for all tickets other an on the day travel), it does have a useful alert system where you can get email notifications for when advanced tickets are on sale.
 Simply enter the dates you’ll travel and your route.

 Travel off-peak